learnxasy/learnxasy.github.io/src/lessons/programming/anyone/intro.md

 that a computer can understand.
 There are hundreds of different programming languages, all with their own pros and cons.
 In this course, we will be using a language called [Kotlin](https://kotlinlang.org).

+Below is some Kotlin code.
+Press the green Play button to see what it does!

+<kotlin-playground src="uXckW_C1-"></kotlin-playground>